KYW (AM): All-news format

 KYW has long been a leader in the Philadelphia radio market, although its audience had naturally reduced due to the decline of AM as a whole.
 KYW-TV took advantage of the radio station's popularity by incorporating a version of KYW's musical sounder into its news themes from 1991 to 2003.
-In addition, a television simulcast of KYW's 5 to 8 a.m. block called KYW Newsradio 1060 This Morning aired on co-owned WPSG (channel 57) in the early 2000s, adapting KYW's "news blocks" to television.
+In addition, KYW Newsradio This Morning aired on co-owned WPSG (channel 57) in the early 2000s, adapting KYW's "news blocks" to television (though it was not a simulcast of KYW itself).
 KYW anchors and reporters were seen on morning television delivering the news.

 Changes in ownership

 In 1995, Westinghouse Electric announced its purchase of CBS.
 Upon its completion KYW became a sister station to its long-time rival, CBS-owned WGMP (1210 AM, now WPHT).
 That station, under its original WCAU call letters, had attempted during the late 1970s to compete with KYW with all-news programming.
 The effort failed, with WCAU switching to a talk format after a three-year effort.

 From 1986 to 1998, KYW used the C-QUAM AM Stereo system, but abandoned stereo broadcasts about the time of the CBS-Westinghouse merger and went back to standard monophonic broadcasts.
 The station previously used the HD Radio digital system created by iBiquity beginning in 2007 after an initial testing period.

 In March 2007, the studios moved one half-block to 400 Market Street in Center City Philadelphia, which allowed for the construction of the National Museum of American Jewish History.
 In March 2014, KYW radio and television relocated to the sixth floor of 1555 Hamilton Street in Philadelphia, in what was initially referred to on-air as the "CBS Broadcast Center".

 In November 2017, CBS Radio merged with Entercom, which is based in Philadelphia.
 Entercom had never previously owned a station in its home market.
 The transaction separated KYW from its television counterparts, and marked the first time since its establishment 96 years earlier that KYW was no longer owned by a direct descendant of Westinghouse.

 KYW radio ended its longtime partnership with KYW-TV on February 10, 2020, and began broadcasting traffic, news, and weather information from NBC-owned WCAU (channel 10).
 The change coincided with KYW radio's move from the CBS Broadcast Center (which continues to house KYW-TV) to 2400 Market Street, along with Entercom's other Philadelphia radio stations and its corporate headquarters.

 KYW broke from its all-news format on November 3, 2022, to simulcast Game 5 of the 2022 World Series, which involved the Philadelphia Phillies, with WPHT.
 The Phillies' flagship station, WIP-FM (94.1), could not air the game because of a conflict with the Philadelphia Eagles, who were playing a Thursday Night Football game at the same time.